All Products

 Prerequisites

-• The wal_level parameter is set to logical.
+• wal_level set to logical

-CREATE EXTENSION pgstattuple; --create extension
+CREATE EXTENSION pgstattuple;

-select *, 1.0 - tuple_len::numeric / table_len as bloat from pgstattuple('your_relation');
+SELECT *, 1.0 - tuple_len::numeric / table_len AS bloat FROM pgstattuple('your_relation');

 Note